-HSTS (Cisco, iBoss)
+HSTS (Cisco, iboss)

 If a blocking system requires both an extension and a Chrome App to function, the extension may communicate with the Chrome App over HTTP on the lo